 Events can turn the environment causing a new realm of stability, slightly shifting the lens, and strikingly new patterns emerge.
 Consider too that each repetitive pattern is continually morphing into a modified version of itself until it becomes completely unrecognizable in the metamorphosis, retaining only some of its original colors.

 We can all recognize the beauty in the constantly changing visions of a kaleidoscope.
 But can we accept change in ourselves?

 Vivid colors surround me daily, awakening a deeply-rooted purpose to express my feelings and reflections in the form of artistic creation.
 I cannot deny the profound effect of colorful displays of inspirational images on my heart.
 Motivation to share and create is born from these visions of delight.
-Flowers, birds, and trees as well as oceans and mountain streams enlighten me guiding my heart deeper into a natural realm of being where self-acceptance and a desire for a non-hurried lifestyle allow my dreams to thrive.
+Flowers, birds, and trees, as well as oceans and mountain streams, enlighten me and guide my heart deeper into a natural realm of being where self-acceptance combines with a desire for a non-hurried lifestyle to allow my dreams to thrive.

 As in the turn of a kaleidoscope. creative development often remains a work in progress and a mystery.
 A journey refined by every step.
 Joy felt from our individual perspective of each design as seen today without our eyes on tomorrow or our hearts left in the struggles of yesterday.

 It is for each of us to appreciate the constantly changing visions of our inner kaleidoscopes.

 For what we think to be true, is often only true because of how we see it.